MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 1. Fill in the form as follows:

     1. For **Name**, enter a name for your connection.
 You'll use this name in your bot code.
-    1. For **Service Provider**, select **Microsoft Microsoft Entra ID**.
+    1. For **Service Provider**, select **Microsoft Entra ID**.
 Once you select this, the Microsoft Entra ID-specific fields will be displayed.
     1. For **Client id**, enter the application (client) ID that you recorded for your Azure AD v1 application.
     1. For **Client secret**, enter the secret that you created to grant the bot access to the Microsoft Entra ID app.
     1. For **Grant Type**, enter `authorization_code`.